-Job interview attire: Insiders reveal what to wear for jobs in their industry
+Insiders reveal what to wear for the job interview by industry

 A friend recently asked a question on Facebook: “What would you wear to a job interview for an Ad agency?”
 She posted a picture of a striped dress-y thing (no, I don’t know what it’s called.
 A tunic?
 That’s why I don’t write for Vogue) and asked, “Is this ok with leggings and ballet flats or too casual?”

 The responses were plentiful, with most seeming to agree that you never wear leggings to a job interview and that “smart casual” or “business casual” is the way to go.

 I don’t even know what those terms mean.
-They don’t actually tell you anything at all, as it depends on what is casual for the business in question.
+They don’t actually tell you anything, as it depends on what is casual for the business in question.

 I interviewed five people who do the hiring in five different industries, to give you an idea.
 Their names have been changed.

-Charles, ad agency: It depends on the role and the person, whatever makes them feel comfortable.
+Charles, ad agency: It depends on the role and the person.
 We’re a creative agency, so dress code is not that important.
 It’s more about what you present in the interview.
 Most of us wear jeans to work, so jeans are fine.
 I wouldn’t wear shorts.
 We wouldn’t screen somebody out because of it, but shorts might be pushing it a little bit, unless you’re a developer or programmer, then you can wear anything you want.
 Leggings would be fine for a copywriter.
 If it’s a very client-facing role or a business development role, you probably have to dress accordingly.
 Sometimes people can be completely overdressed.
 We’re all wearing jeans and if they show up in a suit and tie they’re going to stick out like a sore thumb.
 Some old school agencies might be more Madison Avenue style, but we’ve moved on from that.